Scatophagus tetracanthus

+Taxonomy

-TaxonomyScatophagus tetracanthus was first formally described Chaetodon tetracanthus as in 1802 by the French naturalist Bernard Germain de Lacépède with no type locality given, Lacépède's description was based on a drawing and manuscript by Philibert Commerson.
+Scatophagus tetracanthus was first formally described Chaetodon tetracanthus as in 1802 by the French naturalist Bernard Germain de Lacépède with no type locality given, Lacépède's description was based on a drawing and manuscript by Philibert Commerson.
 The specific name is a compound of tetra meaning "four" and acanthus which means "spines", a reference to the four anal fin spines.

 Description

 Scatophagus tetracanthus has a roughly oval shape, with a rather compact, pointed head ending in a relatively small mouth.
-The dorsal fin has 11 spines and 15-18 soft rays while the anal fin contains 4 spines and 14-15 soft rays.
+The dorsal fin has 11 spines and 15–18 soft rays while the anal fin contains 4 spines and 14–15 soft rays.
 The soft rayed parts of the dorsal and anal fins are triangular and nearly join with the truncate caudal fin.
 This species attains a maximum total length of 30 cm.
 The background colour of this fish is pale cream marked with thick brown bars, there can be an orange or red patch on the forehead.